yuan-kuan/yuan-kuan.github.io/index.md

 ## What is the work?

-We are a software house specialising in **frontend development**. **Flutter** is the primary tool of choice, to build mobile applications, web applications, and potentially desktop applications.
+We are a software house specialising in **frontend development**, slowly moving into **fullstack**. **Flutter** is the primary tool of choice, to build mobile applications, web applications, and potentially desktop applications.
+We have not fully work on a **fullstack** project yet, but we are slowly taking up **Java** backend job. **ReactJS** is used in maintaining a few client's on-going web applications.

 Here are a few recent tasks, that fall under the scope of this job, the team have done:

-- Take over a semi-complete Login and On-boarding feature, with the Controller/State/Flow implemented and unit-tested, and create the View(Flutter Widgets) by listening to these state changes (via Stream).
-- For each step in the Login and On-boarding feature, create the Material Flutter Widget according to the Figma mock-up UI.
+- Understand the client's requirements posted in our Basecamp project.
+Ask questions to flush out the details.
+Implement the feature step by step.
+From scratch to complete.
+- Follow the flow of the app states, listen to the changes and send out Firebase analytics event base on different condition.
 - Without relying on third-party packages, create a custom Widget. e.g. phone number input with country flag, Unique collage of photos, animated carousel indicator, OTP fields, etc.
+- Follow the instruction of client's designer, perform fine grain GUI polish and perform Flutter magic to match Figma mock up.
+Don't worry, not pixel perfect.
 - Refactor the codes to become more readable, and create sharable Widgets/Functions after a handful of duplications of codes.
 - Look at the bug report, navigate the codes and fix the bug.